 Copy the WildFly directory (typically called 1Integrate-[version]wildfly) from the installation package to a local folder, then extract the files to a location such as C:\Program Files\1Spatial\1Integrate\.
-These files will be used to configure settings for 1 Integrate in the following procedures.
+These files will be used to configure settings for 1Integrate in the following procedures.

-In the WildFly installation, the standalone directory contains the configuration for the 1Integrate interface and the standalone-sessionqueue directory contains the configuration for the session queue.
+In the WildFly installation, the standalone directory contains the configuration for the 1Integrate interface and the standalone-engine directory contains the configuration for the session queue.

-Installation Guide - 11 v 1.7.2
+Installation Guide - 12 v 1.8